bogdanrbucur/Ship-Weather/README.md

 At its core it is a function that scrapes vesselfinder.com for the vessel's coordinates, formats them and contructs a URL to Windy.com using the coordinates as URL parameters.
 [Flask](https://github.com/pallets/flask) is used to turn the function into a web app.

 Update: added [Docker](https://github.com/docker) files to migrate the app as a container on my Raspberry Pi.
 Container available on [Docker Hub](https://hub.docker.com/repository/docker/bbr91/shipweather).

+Turns out containers don't run cross-architecture so I had to make another container on my Raspbery Pi to run on ARM64.
+Also available on [Docker Hub](https://hub.docker.com/repository/docker/bbr91/shipweather_arm).